-As a theatre buff myself, Redwood City boasts several playhouses with shows including theatre productions and live music.
+Redwood City boasts several playhouses with shows including theater productions and live music.
 With a major street named Broadway there is no denying that the arts are alive.

 For those who like to indulge in a bit of education, the San Mateo County History Museum is both beautiful and introspective as it showcases the history of the area.
 Be sure to look at the architecture of the building itself while you’re there.